Ukraine casts shadow as investors take pulse of fragile economy

 In Europe, the president of the ECB, Mario Draghi, has said the bank is ready to act in June if slow price inflation persists.

 Investors are betting the ECB will cut the cost of borrowing.
-Some also await the launch of a programme of quantitative easing (QE) or printing money to buy assets, such as bonds.
+Some also await the launch of a program of quantitative easing (QE) or printing money to buy assets, such as bonds.

 But while pumping central bank money is easy to start, it is harder to unwind.

-The head of the U.S. Federal Reserve Janet Yellen recently said that shrinking its $4.5 trillion (2.67 trillion pounds) portfolio of assets to the pre-crisis size of $800 billion could take the best part of a decade.
+The head of the U.S. Federal Reserve Janet Yellen recently said that shrinking its $4.5 trillion portfolio of assets to the pre-crisis size of $800 billion could take the best part of a decade.

 Britain's economy too has rebounded thanks in part to the injection of central bank cash as well as record low interest rates.